Insprill/dv-mapify/docs/creatingmaps/railway.md

 The BoxCollider object is used to detect when a train hits it.
 It should be positioned a little in front of the buffer stop itself and about the width and height of the loading gauge.

+To allow the buffer stop to interact with train buffers, create a new child called "Compression Point".
+This should be positioned at coupler-height, and should be lined up with the front edge of the buffer.
+On the `Buffer Stop` component, set the Compression Point to this object.

 Lastly, create a new child called "Player Collider" with a `Box Collider` component.
 This collider will be used to prevent the buffer stop from spawning inside a train when the game loads, and as the collider the player interact with.